rahmona-henry/on-fleek/README.md

 - Postgres (Knex)
 - Mocha / Chai - for testing

-A a deployed version of the web-site is deployed here (NOT CURRENTLY UP-TO-DATE): http://on-fleek.herokuapp.com/
+A a deployed version of the web-site is deployed here (STILL IN DEVELOPMENT): http://on-fleek.herokuapp.com/